Opencast-Moodle/documentation/docs/block/about.md

 ## Export and import settings
 If you want to export and import the administrator settings of the block, you can use the [Admin presets](https://moodle.org/plugins/block_admin_presets) block.
 The admin presets block can be added to the frontpage (https://yourmoodlesite.com/?redirect=0).
 After adding the block, you can select which settings to export or choose a file from which settings should be imported.
+In Moodle 4, this functionality is partly integrated into the core.